 Data Management

-Data management was done using QRS Nvivo 10.
-Recorded data from in-depth interviews and focus group discussions were entered after each session and backed up on CDs.
-Transcribed clean databases were developed and stored in three places.
-Common themes were highlighted to select quotes that either supported or refuted them.
+All audio files from digital recorders wew downloaded on the computer and trancribed verbatim from local languages into English language.
+All transcripts were checked for accuracy, quality and cleaned for anonymity by removing all identifiers.
+All field notes from observations, informal interviews were typed as soon as they were gathered.
+All the files were imported into QRS Nvivo 10 version for coding and analysis and a regular backup in the external drives was maintained throughout the project.

 Data analysis

-Data were analyzed using conceptual framework designed for health policy research with data collection and analysis running concurrently (Ritchie and Spencer, 1994:186).
-Five major themes emerged; knowledge of HIV transmission through breastfeeding; cultural value of breastfeeding; mixed feeding as a cultural norm; herbal use for babies and mothers and perceived consequences of disregard of cultural practices.
+Data were analyzed using a conceptual framework designed for health policy research with data collection and analysis running concurrently (Ritchie and Spencer, 1994:186).
+Five major themes emerged; 1) knowledge of HIV transmission through breastfeeding; 2) cultural value of breastfeeding; 3) mixed feeding as a cultural norm; 4 herbal use for babies and mothers and 5) perceived consequences of disregard of cultural practices.

 ANALYSIS